Best Health Savings Accounts (HSA) for 2021

 This is another investment focused account.
 You can open either a cash account (with a debit card), an investment account, or both.
 The cash account pays interest ranging from 0% on balances under $5,000, to 0.25% for balances greater than $25,000.

 A huge downside to HealthSavings, however, is the lack of transparency in fees.
-While there are no annual fees for the cash account, but the investment account does charge fees.
-They are referenced on the website, they’re not specifically disclosed.
+While there are no annual fees for the cash account, the investment account does charge fees.
+They are referenced on the website, but not specifically disclosed.

 8. Affinity Federal Credit Union

 This HSA account has no minimum deposit requirement and charges no fees.
 It offers a debit card with the account, but no checking privileges are indicated.
 The account currently pays 0.25% APY and can be funded with direct deposits.
 It’s available primarily to residents of New Jersey and Connecticut, but there’s a long list of exceptions.

 Since most credit unions serve consumers who either live in a specific geographic location or work in a certain industry, it’s best to check with institutions in your local area.